 Using voice has become one of the convenient ways to engage with devices and the internet by the consumers.
 The speakers from Amazon, Google, and other companies have successfully taken their credits and becoming the most popular gadgets worldwide.

 The growth has undoubtedly been impressive, but it is still not able to touch the ubiquity of smartphones.
-However, the industry currently stands at the point where technology changes according to the types experiences of the consumers.
+However, the industry currently stands at the point where technology changes according to the types of experiences of the consumers.
 This happened with the smartphone where the proliferation and diversification of applications gave birth to the entire companies and industries.

 According to the new survey made by Adobe Analytics with over 1,000 US consumers, it is seen that the use of voice search has become a daily habit for the early adopters.
 The society is still acting on the wait and see mode.
 They were asked about their inability to purchase a smart speaker, and they responded vaguely by saying that they possibly do not require one.